bazelbuild/rules_swift/doc/api.md

   1. A Swift module context (as returned by `swift_common.create_module`) that contains the Swift (and potentially C/Objective-C) compilation prerequisites of the compiled module.
-This should typically be propagated by a `SwiftInfo` provider of the calling rule.
+This should typically be propagated by a `SwiftInfo` provider of the calling rule, and the `CcCompilationContext` inside the Clang module substructure should be propagated by the `CcInfo` provider of the calling rule.
   2. A `CcCompilationOutputs` object (as returned by `cc_common.create_compilation_outputs`) that contains the compiled object files.